helmutkaufmann/wn-pagebuilder-skeleton-plugin/README.md

    {% partial thisPartial element=i %}
 {% endfor %}
 ```
-This file defines renders the individual Page Builder Elements that have been defined.
-You will need to adapt this,
+This file renders the individual Page Builder Elements that have been defined - typically one after the other.
-e.g., enhance it with CSS and alike to meet the frontend library you are using.
+You will need to adapt this, e.g., enhance it with CSS and alike in line with the frontend library you are using.

 ### Layout File
 Create a layout file, the below is the most simple example.
 It will basically call the code you have just seen above.